Yes…. Baba Douglas, Mama was a little annoyed with a memory.

 An excited Baba lifted Sikovia, threw her up into the air, then caught her.
 He held her tight and swung her round until they were both a little bit dizzy.
 He looked around and notice Sikovia was not alone.
 He waved hallo to all the children, they waved back.
 Baba was here, the young ones longed for their parents.
 Some would never come back.

 “Come with me,” Baba said.
 Sofia locked the door of the hut and followed Baba to where he had left the donkey.
-Baba opened the bag of food and gave a packed of biscuits to the medicine man then gave Sofia the rest of the food.
+Baba opened the bag of food and gave a packet of biscuits to the medicine man then gave Sofia the rest of the food.
 The medicine man left.

 With Sikovia following him around, Baba took another packet of biscuits and fed the children.
-He watched Mama Sikovia cook as he played with the young ones.
+He watched Sofia cook as he played with the young ones.
 He ate and left.
 He visited and helped Sofia with the chores, every day.
 He brought with him all the relief food, until Mama came home.

 I know what you are thinking.
 No, nothing happened between Baba and Sofia.
 Baba and Sofia were good people.